Manage Hostnames

 On the Professional and Enterprise plans, you can manually add your certificate to your project and bind it to one of the configured hostnames.

-Using your Web Application Firewall (WAF) on Umbraco Cloud
+Using a custom Web Application Firewall (WAF) or a proxy on Umbraco Cloud

-Configuration may vary depending on which WAF you are using, so you should always consult your vendor for best practices and recommendations.
+Configuration may vary depending on which WAF you are using, so you should always consult your vendor for best practices and recommendations or reach out to Umbraco Cloud Support.

 Learn more about best practices for working with rewrite rules on Umbraco Cloud projects.